What is the High Reliability Organization principle “Preoccupation with Failure”?

 The mindset that is preoccupied with failure “look[s] for errors rather than assuming what is in front of them is correct,” the Armstrong researchers wrote, referring specifically to frontline clinicians.
 “For example, when nurses conduct a high-risk intravenous medication double check, the second nurse should assume the first nurse made a mistake, hunt for it, and correct it, rather than assume the intravenous pump is working or programmed properly and the medication is right.”

-Like preoccupation with failure, reporting good catches must be taught and incentivized.
+Just like preoccupation with failure, reporting good catches must be taught and incentivized.
 Multiple studies have confirmed that providers report more good catches when they are encouraged to.
 For instance, the American Academy of Family Physicians National Research Network invited clinicians and staff in 10 family medicine clinics to report errors during a 10-week study.
 Five days during the study were designated for reporting every error they observed.
 Ultimately, 37% of the reports were made during the five intensive reporting days.

-Next Steps to Become More Preoccupied with Failure
+Next Steps to Strengthen Preoccupation with Failure

 While there’s no single roadmap to becoming preoccupied with failure, a successful focus on failure often starts with obsessive data scrutiny.